Transforma logo

 This report summarises the Transforma Insights view on the Gas Smart Meter IoT market found in the Transforma Insights Connected Things TAM forecast.

-The report covers details on the evolution of traditional gas meters to smart gas meters equipped with connectivity for reporting gas consumption without manual reading, as well as other metrics such as pressure measurement and leak detection.
-The total number of Gas Smart Meters will grow from 156 million in 2020 to 456 million by the end of 2030, with a CAGR of 11%.
+The report covers in detail, the evolution of traditional gas meters to smart gas meters that are equipped with connectivity to report gas consumption without manual reading, as well as other metrics such as pressure measurement and leak detection.
+The total number of Gas Smart Meters will grow from 245.5 million in 2023 to 509 million by the end of 2033.

-The report also describes the barriers to growth such as the increasing cost of natural gas, a focus on renewable energy sources, including hydrogen gas and biogas, as well as the Russia and Ukraine war, its consequent sanctions, and the resulting impact on natural gas use in European countries.
+The report also describes the barriers to growth such as the increasing cost of natural gas, a focus on renewable energy sources (including hydrogen gas and biogas), as well as Russia’s war with Ukraine, its consequent sanctions and the resulting impact on natural gas use in European countries.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.